magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-30594-magento-patch-multiple-address-checkout-errors.md

     * Bundle options shipped together, all marked as default with **Price Type** = *Fixed*.
     * Add two of the simple products created in Step four.

-1. Create a user account in the front end.
+1. Create a user account in the frontend.
 Update the address with Australian address (set country to Australia or whichever country was used in the **FPT** setup).

 1. Add the two bundled products to the cart.